Welcome to the Religious Studies Department at Humboldt State University

 Eric Freed Memorial Lecture Series.
 There will be a three part lecture series im memory of our esteemed and beloved colleague Fr.
 Eric Freed, who died tragically on New Year's Day.
 (See the Poster for the Eric Freed Memorial Lecture Series.)

 The third lecture in this series will be held Wednesday, April 2, 7pm, Native American Forum.
 The topic of this lecture is "Religion and Social Action", and it will include Sara Hart and Emily Rood as speakers.
-More information will be forthcoming shortly.
+For more information, see the Freed Lecture: Religion and Social Action. .

 Religious Studies students are hosting the final lecture in the Mandala Project speaker series, Wednesday, April 16, 6pm.
 Northtown Coffee (1603 G Street).
 The topic is "Cosmic Consciousness."
 See the poster by clicking on the link: Mandala Project: Cosmic Consciousness Poster.